EngineerCoding/CogVisualisation/README.md

 python3 visualise_cog.py -h
 ```

-Dependencies for this program is Pillow:
+A dependency for this program is Pillow:
 ```
 python3 -m pip install pillow
 ```